OctopusDeploy/docs/docs/octopus-rest-api/examples/create-and-deploy-a-release.md

 ---
-title: Create and Deploy a Release
+title: Create and deploy a release
 description: Example scripts to create and deploy a release
 ---